 It turns out the absolute maximum amount of coffee that you can extract out of the bean and into your cup is 30%, that’s how much of the bean can be turned to coffee before you’re pouring water over it and nothing is happening.

 Coffee professionals aim to extract 18-22% of the coffee when they use it, now that’s a pretty small range but 18% will taste of a weak coffee that’s delicate, and 22% will taste strong with a thick syrup-like feel in your mouth.

-So even if you’ve made a weak cup at 18% and then go to reuse the beans the maximum extraction you’ll get is 12% which is, of course, going to taste watery, weak and just terrible all round really.
+So even if you’ve made a weak cup at 18% and then go to reuse the beans the maximum extraction you’ll get is 12% which is, of course, going to taste watery, weak, and just terrible all around really.

 But if you were stretched to make your coffee last you could make a first weak cup of coffee that’s under-extracted and then reuse those beans to make a second under-extracted cup of coffee, not my idea of a good time but possible nonetheless.

 Is there any danger to reusing coffee grounds?